liuliuyuan6/POCL/data/vicuna/README.md

 Original version: [vicuna-evaluation](https://github.com/lm-sys/vicuna-blog-eval)

-This dataset is used to evaluate MiniLLM.
+This dataset is used to evaluate POCL.